 Hello, my name is Ruth Brown-Shepherd.
 I provide personalised non-religious funeral ceremony services and memorials in Huddersfield, Kirklees, Halifax, Calderdale and Wakefield, West Yorkshire.
 When planning a funeral, you often have many options to consider in a short space of time.
-This website is designed to help you decide whether I am the right celebrant for you.
+The below information will help you decide whether I am the right celebrant for you.

 Other regions covered

 Do you require a Humanist Funeral Celebrant to conduct a non-religious funeral ceremony in another part of Yorkshire and the Humber?
 If so, I would be more than happy to put you in contact with one of my colleagues in the network.

 Your Humanist funeral ceremony

 A Humanist funeral ceremony is a non-religious personalised service, which helps you to celebrate the life of a loved one who has died.

 For a standard ceremony, you will receive the following service: